-Alcoholism is characterized by a loss of control over drinking habits, or binge-drinking, or drinking daily.
+Alcoholism is characterized by a loss of control over drinking habits, binge-drinking, or drinking daily.
 Any of these can indicate a problem with alcohol.
-If left untreated, alcoholism can have destructive consequences, not only to the person suffering, but to their loved ones.
+If left untreated, alcoholism can have destructive consequences, not only to the person suffering but to their loved ones.
 While it may not seem like it, alcoholism is defined in the DSM-V as an ‘alcohol abuse disorder’, and is a mental health illness.

-Similarly, drug addiction also falls into the category of a substance abuse disorder as defined by the DSM-V. While addiction typically stems from an inability to cope with reality around the user, more people are predisposed to addiction through a perfect storm of environmental and genetic factors, as well as outside influence and availability of substances.
+Similarly, drug addiction also falls into the category of a substance abuse disorder as defined by the DSM-V. While addiction typically stems from an inability to cope with the reality around the user, more people are predisposed to addiction through a perfect storm of environmental and genetic factors, as well as outside influence and availability of substances.
 Despite the underlying drug addiction, treatment options are available.

 What Are Some Common Mental Illness Misconceptions?

 |Mental illness isn’t real:||While a mental illness is not as visible as a broken leg, undoubtedly mental health disorders exist.
-Unfortunately there are certain stigmas around people suffering from mental illness, because these illnesses cannot be visibly seen, or oftentimes diagnosed apart from one-on-ones with psychiatrists.|
+Unfortunately, there are certain stigmas around people suffering from mental illness because these illnesses cannot be visibly seen, or oftentimes diagnosed apart from one-on-ones with psychiatrists.|

 |People with a mental illness are dangerous:||While a person suffering from schizophrenia or a mental illness presenting with psychosis may be more unstable than other illnesses, this is not a guarantee that this person is dangerous.
 During bouts of psychosis, it’s important to monitor a person’s behaviour, but not all people diagnosed with a mental illness are dangerous – hardly any are.|